jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

 I ended up missing a lot of biochemistry this way.
 I now to force myself to slow down and parse every syllable, and slowly those hard words have become more natural.

+**Doing what's easiest.** Passively reading and nodding along because it all seems familiar and I believe I know the material.
+The harder road is to actively do questions that test recall.
+If material looks familiar but you're having trouble recalling details necessary to answer questions, then you can probably blame passive review.

 ## Mnemonics & Memory Scenes